Radical design changes behind cost blowout for Auckland's SkyPath project

 Thackwray said one improvement to the project is the creation of a seamless path on the North Shore side of the bridge that avoids residential roads but still provides a connection to Northcote Point.

-He said the deck level would be open with anti-suicide prevention measures and three resting points about 100m long terraced down form the shared path.
+He said the deck level would be open with suicide prevention measures and three resting points about 100m long terraced down form the shared path.

 Thackwray said in May or June NZTA would seek to amend the 2015 consent and new consents for other works on the $360m project.